· 06 August 2018 ·

 Now it’s time to push the baggage aside, because it obstructs the point.
 When I began to write what would become The Taming of the Shrew, I was not making a socio-sexual statement, I was teasing my sister.

 At the end of 1577 my spitfire sibling Mary married Peregrine Bertie, soon to become the 13th Baron Willoughby de Eresby.
-They both defied their families to choose each other, but they chose poorly.
+They defied their families to choose each other, and they chose poorly.
 Unstoppable force wed immovable object.
 It wasn’t long before their loud, messy, wine-sodden demonstrations of connubial discontent became court gossip.

 I was not about to ignore material that good, especially when I’d opposed the marriage in the first place.
 I was in my late twenties, back from my Italian travels, truant from my wife (whole other subject), feeling my oats.
 The jest came straight out of the book: turn everyday characters into caricatures, by exaggeration.
 You can’t get more everyday than your own kin, your household stuff.